Father and Son Drug Empire Busted at Clacton Furniture Shop

-Darren Simmons was jailed for six years and eight months.
-Charlie received a two-year suspended sentence, with 200 hours of unpaid work and six months of GPS monitoring.
+Darren was jailed for six years and eight months.
+Charlie, described as “an important cog” who has “turned a corner,” received a two-year suspended sentence.
+His conditions include 200 hours of unpaid work and six months of GPS monitoring.

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.